evanshortiss/evanshortiss.github.io/_posts/2020-09-17-create-react-app-on-openshift.markdown

 oc new-project webapp

 # Create a new BuildConfig on OpenShift based on the Node.js & NGINX builder
-# --binary:     Indicates we'll trigger builds by passing uploading assets
+# --binary:     Indicates we'll trigger builds by uploading assets directly
 # --to:         The name for the output container image
 # --build-env   Environment variable indicating where the builder image should
 #               look for the bundled web application.
 This is the result of